 Frankly, D&D 5e players enjoy the chance to yell ‘Sneak Attack!’ and I’m not about to stop them.

 The D&D 5e Rogue is very good at what it does, namely breaking the system’s flat maths on skills in half.
-At the same time, it can underwhelm in combat (despite how satisfying it feels) and still lacks magical tricks.
+At the same time, it can underwhelm in combat (despite how satisfying it feels) and often lacks magical tricks.

 Variant Human and Custom Lineage Continue to be Top-Tier